 VOC Compliance: VOC regulations vary from region to region.
 In some areas, topcoat choices may be more restricted due to stricter VOC regulations.
 For those areas you will want to choose a lower VOC product.
 High solid urethanes typically meet VOC regulations, even in the areas that have more strict regulations, such as CA. Epoxy topcoats could also be considered, depending on the system and environment.

 Quick Application: When a quick cure product is necessary, polyaspartic urethanes are your best choice.
-Polyaspartic urethanes offer quick cure times, with some available for light foot traffic in 1-2 hours.
+Polyaspartic urethanes offer quick cure times, with some ready for light foot traffic in 1-2 hours.

 Finish Characteristics: Urethane topcoats range in finish from high gloss to satin.
 Gloss finishes will be more light reflective, but a satin finish may show less scratches and dirt.
 The decision on gloss vs. satin depends mainly on the expectations of the client.